Kentucky limits no-knock warrants after Breonna Taylor death

-In the Taylor case, a no-knock warrant was approved as part of a narcotics investigation.
-Nonetheless, police said they did knock and announce their presence before entering Taylor’s apartment, though some witnesses have disputed that claim.
+In the Taylor case, a no-knock warrant was approved as part of a Louisville Metro Police Department narcotics investigation.
+Nonetheless, officers said they did knock and announce their presence before entering Taylor’s apartment, though some witnesses have disputed that claim.

 In September, a grand jury indicted one of the officers on wanton endangerment charges for shooting into a neighbor’s apartment, but none was charged in connection with Taylor’s death.
 That was based in part on the presentation of Republican Attorney General Daniel Cameron, who recommended no charges against the officers who shot into Taylor’s apartment.

-One of those officers, Myles Cosgrove, was fired, as was officer Joshua Jaynes, who had secured the warrant.
+One of those officers, Myles Cosgrove, was fired.
 Federal ballistics experts said they believe the shot that killed Taylor came from Cosgrove.
+The police department also fired officer Joshua Jaynes, who secured the warrant.

-The legislation does not interfere with Louisville’s local ban on all no-knock warrants.
 Virginia passed a ban on all no-knock warrants last year.
-The warrants are also not permitted in Oregon and Florida.
+The warrants are also not permitted in Florida and Oregon.

 Hudspeth Blackburn is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.